 80s Interior Design Style Makes a Comeback with Memphis Design

-The classic 80's interior design style is popping up everywhere in spring 2019--yet another reactionary trend arising in opposition to the minimalist palette.
+The classic 80's interior design style is popping up everywhere--yet another reactionary trend arising in opposition to the minimalist palette.
 In the 1980's the Memphis Design style dominated everything from fashion to contemporary art and architecture.
 1980s home decor featured bright primary colors and geometric shapes, all against a clean white canvas.

 Elle Décor designer Carolyn Pressly is quoted in saying “The Memphis movement is overtaking midcentury modern as the furnishing and color selection du jour.
 Primary colors and graphic shapes haven’t seen this much action since the eighties.
 Also in our space planning, we are turning away from straight, rigid furniture lines and choosing enveloping tub chairs and Vladimir Kagan-esque curved sofas.”